Code-dot-mil/crossfeed-web/README.md

 # Crossfeed
-External asset monitoring for DoD websites
+External monitoring for organization assets

 Crossfeed is a tool that blends external asset information with known vulnerabilities from the VDP in order to better secure DoD systems.
 Crossfeed continually scans for public facing assets using a number of OSINT and minimally invasive techniques.
 This information is then used in scans to discover indicators of vulnerabilities.